Kuldeepsinh-Vaghela/Data-Ingestion-Pipeline/README.md

 # Data-Ingestion-Pipeline
-A data ingestion pipeline to gather daily news from rss feed of Bnak of America and storing it postgreSQL database
+A data ingestion pipeline to gather daily news from the RSS feed of Bank of America and store it PostgreSQL database